Fechin/reference/laravel.md

     - Framework
 intro: |
     [Laravel](https://laravel.com/docs/8.x/) is an expressive and progressive web application framework for PHP.
-    This cheat sheet provides a reference for common commands and features.
+    This cheat sheet provides a reference for common commands and features for Laravel 8.
 ---